jrera1796/Team-Profile-Generator/README.md

 ## Usage
 ### On the command line type the following command
 - node index.js.
-#### This will bring up prompts to help you fill add the employees on your team.
+#### This will bring up prompts to allow you to add the employees on your team.

 <br>